Llannelongue/pgs-covid19/docs/index.md

   overlay_image: /assets/images/background_DNA.jpg
   <!-- overlay_filter: rgba(255, 255, 255, 0.) -->

-excerpt: "Rapid response to the pandemic"
+excerpt: "Some text to be added here"

 intro:
   - excerpt: "These are initial results obtained after training polygenic scores (PGSs) on the INTERVAL dataset and testing them on UK Biobank."